Sensokaku/fumo-web/README.md

 Notes:

 - Ubuntu 20.04 is known to have issues with NGINX and osu! for unknown reasons?
-- If you have any difficulties setting up guweb, feel free to join the Discord server at the top of the README, we now have a bit of a community!
+- If you have any difficulties setting up fumo-web, feel free to join the Discord server at the top of the README, we now have a bit of a community!

 ```sh
 # Install Python >=3.9 and latest version of PIP.